nathanh89/training/JavaLearning/AutomaticRefiller/README.md

 Then: It should give me back 15 bottles, 5 of which are mountain dew and 10 of which are blue machine

 -----------------------------------------
+Feature: The cooler should have a constructor, because a cooler CANNOT exist with no capacity, so capacity should be defined at the set up of the cooler.
+Given:I want to have a cooler
+When: I create a cooler
+Then: It should have a defined capacity
+(but keep the feature where you can set capacity, just modify it so it cannot be set to be higher than the capacity defined at the cooler's creation)

+Feature: The cooler should store information for the bottles removed every time a bottle is removed
+Given: A cooler with some stock
+When:I remove a bottle
+Then: The cooler stores that bottle information in a list (So that when the cooler gets say, 10 percent capacity, it knows what to reorder.
+Not quite sure how to write this out yet, but, say you have a cooler with a capacity of 100.
+You order 40 OJs, 40 milks, and 20 gatorades.
+You want it to reorder when it reaches 50 percent capacity.
+Well, there are a lot of ways for it to reach 50 percent capacity.
+You could sell all the milk, and 10 each of OJ and gatorade, for example.
+Or...well, you get it, right?
+The other, messier way to do it would be set stock levels, and compare whats in the cooler to those stock levels, ugh, bloated.
+Eff that.
+By storing a list of what's been removed from the cooler will know exactly what to reorder when the capacity threshhold is reached)

+Ahead: allow the owner to adjust the levels the cooler fills too, somehow, without breaking the elegance of that above method.

 EPIC WIN Feature: The cooler can automatically re-order to given stock levels for each beverage type when capacity falls below a threshold
 Given: A cooler with some stock
 When: The cooler falls below a set capacity threshold for any particular beverage type